 It is now a practice; I use this practice to eliminate anything that makes me feel like using.
 I mean ANYTHING.
 There is a solution in those 12 steps that work for me today.
 My 12-step recovery bag, I carry it everywhere.
 Today there is nothing that “one day at a time” those tools cannot fix.
 Living in recovery took me a while to understand, but it’s worth it.
 The more work I do the freer I am.
 Have a beautiful day!

-Call (866) 491-8009 any time for more details on how our treatment programs helps your loved one overcome methadone addiction.
+Call (866) 491-8009 any time for more details on how our treatment programs help your loved one overcome methadone addiction.